mastodon/documentation/content/en/admin/optional/object-storage.md

     parent: admin-optional
 ---

-User-uploaded files can be stored on the main server's file system, or using an external object storage server, which can be required for scaling.
+User-uploaded files can be stored on the main server's file system, or using an external object storage server.

-## Using the filesystem {#FS}

-The simplest way to store user uploads is by using the server's file system.
-This is how it works by default and is suitable for small servers.

-By default, Mastodon will store file uploads under `public/system` in its installation directory, but that can be overridden using the `PAPERCLIP_ROOT_PATH` environment variable.
+By default, Mastodon will store user uploaded and federated media files on the server's file system, under `public/system` in its installation directory and the files are served at `https://example.com/system`.

-By default, the files are served at `https://example.com/system`, which can be overridden using `PAPERCLIP_ROOT_URL` and `CDN_HOST`.

 {{< hint style="info" >}}
 While using the server's file system is perfectly serviceable for small servers, using external object storage is more scalable.
 {{</ hint >}}

-{{< hint style="danger" >}}
-The web server must be configured to serve those files but not allow listing them (that is, `https://example.com/system/` should not return a file list).
-This should be the case if you use the configuration files distributed with Mastodon, but it is worth double-checking.
-{{</ hint >}}

-## S3-compatible object storage backends {#S3}
+To enable S3 storage, start by setting the `S3_ENABLED` environment variable to `true`.

+### Access Control

-Mastodon can use S3-compatible object storage backends.
-ACL support is recommended as it allows Mastodon to quickly make the content of temporarily suspended users unavailable, or marginally improve the security of private data.
+When using an S3-compatible object storage backend, it is recommended to use a backend with ACL support, as it allows Mastodon to quickly improve the security of private data.
-Mastodon uses the S3 API (`S3_REGION`, `S3_ENDPOINT`, `S3_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `S3_SIGNATURE_VERSION`, `S3_OVERRIDE_PATH_STYLE`) for all write, delete, and permissions-modification operations.
-This includes media uploads (from the web interface, from Mastodon API clients, and from ActivityPub servers), media deletion (when a post is edited or deleted), and blocking access to media (when an account is suspended).

 Mastodon sends URLs to the web interface, Mastodon API clients, and ActivityPub servers for all 'read' operations.
 As a result, those operations are anonymous (no authentication or authorization needed) and use plain HTTP GET methods, which means they can be routed through reverse proxies and CDNs, and can be cached.
 It also means that those URLs can contain host/domain names which are entirely different from those used by the S3 storage provider itself, if desired.
 See the detailed documentation below which describes how those URLs are constructed and which environment variables are involved.

-To enable S3 storage, set the `S3_ENABLED` environment variable to `true`.

-### Environment variables for S3 API access
+### Required Environment Variables

 - `S3_REGION` (defaults to 'us-east-1', required if using AWS S3, may not be required with other storage providers)
 - `S3_ENDPOINT` (defaults to 's3.<S3_REGION>.amazonaws.com', required if not using AWS S3)